Musical Genres – Discover the most listened to ones

 Conclusion

-It's important for music fans, radio stations and industry professionals to understand the different categories and how to differentiate them.
+It's important for music fans, radio stations and industry professionals to understand the different categories and how to differentiate between them.

 The variety of musical genres has grown steadily over time as technology has evolved and influenced culture.